NASARace/race-odin/doc/manual/live-demo.md

 In addition the [Orekit](https://www.orekit.org/) library needs ephemeris data to compute orbits of JPSS satellites.

-If you have access to the required hardware (see [PiAware](https://www.flightaware.com/adsb/piaware/)) you can also build & run your own [dump1090]((https://github.com/flightaware/dump1090) edge server.
+If you have access to the required hardware (see [PiAware](https://www.flightaware.com/adsb/piaware/)) you can also build and run your own [dump1090](https://github.com/flightaware/dump1090) edge server.
 Please refer to respective documentation of how to build on your platform (this requires `make` and a working C compiler for your platform).